 This simple recipe for easy homemade cranberry sauce is a holiday classic.
-Made with fresh cranberries and sweetened with maple syrup and fresh orange juice, this recipe is a must-have for your next holiday meal.
+Made with fresh cranberries, this recipe is a must-have for your next holiday meal.

 Skip the canned cranberry sauce and make a batch of homemade cranberry sauce instead.
-It's one of the easiest things to make this staple for your holiday meal.
+It's one of the easiest dishes to make for your holiday meal.

 What should cranberry sauce taste like?